+- 1. We have defined a new Graph class called KRG, and a constructive procedure to generate KRG graphs with a known chromatic number.
+This procedure allows us to generate arbitrarily difficult problem instances.

-- 5. A Graph coloring suite that includes seven algorithm implementation, including our Gravitational Swarm Intelligence algorithm and also a toolbox for generating graphs:
+- 2. A Graph coloring suite that includes seven algorithm implementation, including our Gravitational Swarm Intelligence algorithm and also a toolbox for generating graphs:

 - (a) Aleatory Graphs

 - (b) Hard 3-coloreable Graphs

 - (c) Planar graphs

 - (d) KRG non planar graphs

-- 6. A demostration of the convergence of the algorithm.
+- 3. Public implementations of both the graph suite generator and competing GCP solving algorithms.